wsh/TransLiveCorpus/README.md

 | TOTAL         |    30,540     |     273,947    |  23,620,934    |

 The corpus database presents entries in chronological order, with comments interleaved with their source posts.
 The output structure of the TLC includes the following for each entry:
-* date,
-* textual content,
+* entry id (the code associated with a post and all of its comments),
-* whether the entry is a post or a comment,
+* comment id (the code associated with the comment; if no comment id is present, the entry is a comment),
-* a post ID, which links comments to the posts on which they were made,
-* a thread ID, which links comments in the same comment thread to one another,
-* additional unstructured meta-data.
+* username (of the post or comment author),
+* published (the date of the post or comment),
+* content (of the post or comment).

 ## How was TransLiveCorpus created?